Amirarsalan-sn/Lunar-Lander/README.md

   - [Imitation After D3QN](#imitation-after-d3qn)

 ## Double DQN
 Double DQN is a way of improving the DQN method which seeks to solve the over estimation problem occured in the classical DQN.
-It also introduces a terget network which is updated periodicaly and helps the main network to reduce its loss easier.
-In Double DQN, the target value for the main network is computed as desplayed in the image below.
+It also introduces a target network which is updated periodically and helps the main network to reduce its loss easier.
+In Double DQN, the target value for the main network is computed as displayed in the image below.

 <p align="center">
   <img src="/images/formulas/Screenshot%202024-06-09%20131539.png" alt="Q target in Double DQN">
 </p>

 ### Double DQN Simple
-In this section the model is just trained with plain states and rewards of the enviroment (no reward wrapper and no state wrapper is applied).
+In this section the model is just trained with plain states and rewards of the environment (no reward wrapper and no state wrapper is applied).
 Results in episode 1000 of training are as follows:

 Episode steps: 1000